 For many toddlers, the baby will not be real to them until the baby is born.

-Let her touch your tummy (especially when baby is moving and kicking).
+Let her touch your tummy (especially when the baby is moving and kicking).
 She might also enjoy coming along to an ante-natal appointment and listening to your baby’s heartbeat.

 How to cope and prepare toddler around birth

 It can be very difficult to have a toddler around when you go into labour.
 Your toddler is not going to understand that you’re in labour and is expecting a lot of pain.
-To see you in pain, may be too traumatic to handle for your toddler.
+To see you in pain, maybe too traumatic to handle for your toddler.
 It might be best for her to stay with other family members or friends.